dmidlo/histdata.com-tools/README.md

 cache is ready.
 It is intentionally limited to cache-capable ASCII tick quote datasets, and it does not merge the caches into memory.

+The `.data` cache is also the canonical training substrate.
+Cache builds materialize one flat row-aligned ASCII tick table with observed bid/ask data, explicit row identity, timestamp features, data-quality issue columns, classification codes, training controls, and nullable `synth_*` placeholders.
+The durable training row key is `series_id`, `period`, and `row_id`;
+`datetime`/`timestamp_utc_ms` remains an observed time-axis feature and is not the only identity value.
+This lets later training stages mask or bucket timestamps without losing deterministic row identity.

 #### clean up transient source artifacts without removing internal caches

 ```sh